staD020/png2prg/readme.md

 The resulting .prg includes the 2-byte start address and optional displayer.
 The displayers can optionally play a .sid tune.

-This tool can be used in all buildchains and all common platforms.
+This tool can be used in all buildchains on all common platforms.

 ## What it is *not*